 Shareholders of many public companies have urged that directors be elected by a majority of the votes cast rather than being elected by a plurality of the votes cast.
 Under the plurality standard, the directors who receive the most votes are elected.
 Because the number of nominees and the number of open seats are the same in an uncontested election, a nominee need only receive a single affirmative vote to be elected.
 As a result, a number of public companies have adopted charter or bylaw provisions implementing a majority vote standard or have adopted bylaws or corporate governance guidelines requiring a director who does not receive a majority of votes to submit his or her resignation to the board or one of its committees.
 Charter or bylaw provisions implementing a majority vote standard or have adopted bylaws or submit his or her resignation to the board or one of its committees.
+Charter or bylaw provisions implementing a majority vote standard also typically require a director who does not receive a majority of votes to submit his or her resignation to the board or one of its committees.
+Charter or bylaw provisions implementing a majority of votes to submit his or her resignation to the board or one of its committees.
 Charter or bylaw provisions implementing a majority vote standard also typically require a director who does not receive a majority of votes to submit his or her resignation to the board or one of its committees to address the typical state law provision that provides that a director remains in office until his successor is elected, even if the director has not received a vote sufficient for re-election.
 Michigan law has such a provision regarding director succession.
 As discussed above under the heading "How many votes are needed for each proposal?," we have a resignation policy in our Governance Guidelines.